UNNATURAL:

 The Wages of Obesity

 Many of the foods that dominate the modern diet are eaten not so much to sustain life as to provide comfort in the midst of unhappiness.
-It is human nature to crave sweet and salty foods, as well as meats rich in fats and oils, because such foods, while essential to human health, existed in limited supply in our ancestors’ natural environments.
-But now that they are produced in massive quantities by industrial agriculture, these foods have become both plentiful and inexpensive.
+It is human nature to crave sweet and salty foods, as well as meats rich in fats and oils, because these foods, while essential to human health, previously existed in very limited amounts in our ancestors’ natural environments.
+But now that they are produced in massive quantities by industrial agriculture, all of these foods have become both plentiful and inexpensive.

 Treating Normal Emotions With Psychoactive Drugs